-Taxation is another big hurdle in India for any startup and its a major factor for less growth rate of eCommerce in India as compared to developed countries like USA and UK.
-In those countries, tax slabs are uniform for all sectors whereas tax structure of India varies from product to product and region to region.
-This factor creates accounting problems for any eCommerce business, because eCommerce is not limited to product categories or regions.
+Taxation was another big hurdle in India till the introduction of GST, before GST for any startup, taxation was a major factor for less growth rate of eCommerce in India as compared to developed countries like USA and UK.
+In those countries, tax slabs are uniform for all sectors whereas tax structure of India was variable from product to product and region to region.
+This factor was responsible for creating accounting problems for any eCommerce business because eCommerce is not limited to product categories or regions.

 Touch and Feel:

 Indian customers mindset is more traditional and people are more comfortable buying products from physical stores rather than eCommerce stores. eCommerce companies selling products like apparel, handicrafts, jewelry have to face challenges to sell their products as the buyers want to see, touch and feel before they make the buying decision.